nestjs/docs.nestjs.com/content/techniques/sql.md

 }
 ```

-> info **Hint** Learn more about entities in the [official documentation](https://typeorm.io/#/entities).
+> info **Hint** Learn more about entities in the [TypeORM documentation](https://typeorm.io/#/entities).

-The `User` entity belongs to the `users` directory.
-This directory represents the `UsersModule`.
-It's your decision where to keep your model files.
-We recommend creating them near their **domain**, in the corresponding module directory.
+The `User` entity file sits in the `users` directory.
+This directory contains all files related to the `UsersModule`.
+You can decide where to keep your model files, however, we recommend creating them near their **domain**, in the corresponding module directory.

-To begin using `User` entity, we need to let TypeORM know about it by inserting it into the `entities` array (unless you use a static glob path):
+To begin using the `User` entity, we need to let TypeORM know about it by inserting it into the `entities` array in the module `forRoot()` method options (unless you use a static glob path):

 ```typescript
 @@filename(app.module)